 Prior to using this template, the first thing you want to do is probably a little bit of customisation.
 You can achieve quick changes in look and feel by picking your own fonts.
-With the fontspec package loaded and XAETEX or LuaETEX as your compiler, this is pretty simple:
+With the fontspec package loaded and XTEXor LualTEXor compiler, this is pretty simple: